amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 # OAuth 2.0 integration
 An Open Authorization (OAuth) 2.0 integration (integration), is a software application or system that connects to the Meraki platform and interacts with Meraki's services and data.
+This integration forms a crucial link between external applications and Meraki's infrastructure, facilitating smooth interaction with the platform.

 An integration uses APIs to automate, manage, or enhance functionalities within a Meraki environment.

-With OAuth 2.0, integrations enable developers to securely access Meraki resources, allowing them to monitor network status, configure settings, and collect data without needing to input credentials directly.
+With OAuth 2.0, integrations enable developers to securely access Meraki resources.
+This secure access allows developers to monitor network status, configure settings, and collect data without needing to input credentials directly.

 ## OAuth 2.0
-OAuth 2.0 is a standard authorization framework that enables integrations to access Meraki data securely, eliminating the need for administrators to reveal their credentials or API keys.
+OAuth 2.0 is a standard authorization framework that offers integrations to access Meraki data securely, eliminating the need for administrators to reveal their credentials or API keys.
 OAuth 2.0 is commonly used to allow delegated access, particularly in the context of APIs and web applications.
-OAuth 2.0 enables secure and standardized method for the network administrator to authorize third-party access to their resources while maintaining control over data.
+OAuth 2.0 offers secure and standardized method for the network administrator to authorize third-party access to their resources while maintaining control over data.
 [Learn more about the OAuth framework and definitions](https://oauth.net/2/)

 ## Benefits of OAuth 2.0 integrations